cosmos/ibc/spec/ics-1-ics-standard/README.md

 An inter-chain standard (ICS) is a design document describing a particular protocol, standard, or feature expected to be of use to the Cosmos ecosystem.
-An ICS should list the desiderata of the standard, explain the design rationale, and provide a concise but comprehensive technical specification.
+An ICS should list the desired properties of the standard, explain the design rationale, and provide a concise but comprehensive technical specification.
 The primary ICS author is responsible for pushing the proposal through the standardization process, soliciting input and support from the community, and communicating with relevant stakeholders to